Alessandro-Salerno/SalernOS-Kernel/README.md

 > [!WARNING]
 > This branch is for historical purposes only.
 It is used as a monument to the year 2022, and may be used as a "nostalgia kit" to build older SalernOS versions from that year.
+A fourth, and hopefully decent, rewrite will soon commence.

 <br>
 <br>